 We do need an understanding and a culture change.

 I thank the right hon.
 Gentleman for bringing this matter to the House.
 It is in the news every day—indeed, it is in the news this morning—and it is very important for people back home in Northern Ireland.
 “Childhood obesity in Bexley” is the heading for this Westminster Hall debate on the Order Paper, but in Northern Ireland we have similar figures—of children aged between two and 15, 17% are classed as overweight and 8% as obese.
 Does the right hon.
-Gentleman feel that it is time for the Department for Education and the Department of Health to work together to put in place a strategy to reduce childhood obesity, which would clearly involve schools?
+Gentleman feel that it is time for the Department for Education and the Department of Health and social care to work together to put in place a strategy to reduce childhood obesity, which would clearly involve schools?

 I thank the hon.
 Gentleman for his comments and totally agree with him.
 I think that the Department for Education and the Department of Health and Social Care are working together, but more needs to be done.
 I appreciate that this is not just a Bexley issue—it also matters to the people of Northern Ireland and across the country—but I specified Bexley because it is particularly bad compared with other places.